Horticultural & Management

 Sponsor: Citrus Research and Development Foundation

-We are examining how the efficiency of HLB transmission by psyllids varies depending on the stage of infection and plant development.
-The first objective of this project is to examine initiation of HLB infection after psyllid inoculation to investigate how introduction of the pathogenic bacterium into different types of flushes of a tree affects establishment of infection.
-We have conducted electron microscopy examination of the sites on the leaves of citrus plants where psyllids carrying the HLB bacteria fed.
-Psyllids were allowed to feed on the plants for 7 days and after one more week the sites where they have fed were used for microscopy observations.
-Our results demonstrated that even at so early stages of infection the bacteria could be already visualized in the initial sites of introduction.
-To examine what types of flushes are more susceptible to psyllid inoculation with the HLB bacteria, we exposed sweet orange and grapefruit plants that have young growing flushes and plants that have only matured flushes to HLB-infected psyllids.
-The leaves on which the psyllids fed were analyzed by PCR to see if the HLB bacterium could be detected soon after the exposure of leaves to infected psyllids.
-As a result in these experiments, we were able to detect presence of the bacterium fairly early after the initial exposure, approximately between two weeks and one month (similar to our results from electron microscopy studies).
-Plants exposed to infected psyllids have been transferred to greenhouse and further monitored for the development of infection.
-We have repeated this experiment several times and now are analyzing and comparing infection rates of plants with young flushes versus plants with only matured flushes.
-According to our data, both young and mature flushes could be inoculated by psyllids, yet inoculation efficiency of mature flushes is significantly lower.
+The main goal of this project is to assess how the efficiency of HLB transmission by psyllids varies depending on the stage of infection and plant development.
+Electron microscopy examination of the sites on the leaves of citrus plants where HLB-positive psyllids fed for 7 days demonstrated that even at early stages of infection (starting from 14 days after the beginning of the experiment) the bacteria could be already visualized in the initial sites of introduction.
 To characterize inoculum sources of the bacterium available for psyllids within an infected tree, we are evaluating the proportion of psyllids that acquired the bacterium after their exposure to different types of flushes during infection development and their ability to transmit infection to new trees.
 We conducted several trials in which healthy psyllids were placed on either a young growing flush or an older symptomatic flush of an infected tree using small traps made up of mesh material and after 21 days psyllids were analyzed by PCR with HLB-specific primers.
 Data from PCR analyses demonstrated that Las-positive psyllids were collected from both types of flushes.
+We also conducted a similar experiment that was slightly modified in a way that psyllids fed on old and young leaves that were detached from plants and kept in 50 ml tubes (‘detached leaf experiment’).
+Some differences in the bacterium acquisition were obtained from these two experiment series.
+On average 48.33% of psyllids fed on old symptomatic flushes tested positive and 58.33% of psyllids fed on young pre-symptomatic flushes were positive.
+In the ‘detached leaf’ experiment, an average acquisition from young pre-symptomatic tissue was significantly higher than from old symptomatic flushes: with average of 64.26% and 23.9%, respectively.
 Psyllids that acquired bacteria from different flushes were next transferred onto healthy receptor plants.
-These plants were monitored for the development of infection.
-Analysis of numbers of plants that became infected upon inoculation with psyllids fed on different types of flushes revealed that more receptor plants that were inoculated by psyllids kept on young flushes became infected and less proportion of receptor plants inoculated with psyllids kept on old flushes became infected with HLB.
+Analysis of numbers of plants that became infected upon inoculation with psyllids fed on different types of flushes revealed that more receptor plants that were inoculated by psyllids kept on young flushes became infected (52% of Duncan grapefruit plants and 53% of Madam Vinous sweet orange plants) and less proportion of receptor plants inoculated with psyllids that fed on old mature flushes got infected (19 and 33% of the same varieties, respectively).
+In order to assess what types of flushes are more susceptible to psyllid inoculation with the HLB bacteria, we exposed sweet orange and grapefruit plants that have young growing flushes and plants that have only matured flushes to HLB-infected psyllids (“no young flush” plants).
+According to our data, both young and mature flushes could be inoculated by psyllids, yet inoculation efficiency of mature flushes is significantly lower.
 The next objective is to examine psyllid transmission rates from and to citrus varieties that are highly tolerant to HLB.
 We have propagated 6 different varieties of citrus: Valencia sweet orange, Duncan grapefruit, Persian lime, Eureka lemon, Carrizo citrange, and Poncirus trifoliata.
 Those varieties represent plants with different degrees of susceptibility to HLB.
 Currently these plants are being exposed to HLB-infected psyllids.
 After 1-month exposure, plants were moved to greenhouse and monitored for the development of HLB infection.
-The first four varieties showed the highest infection rates, while only about 10% of Carrizo citrange and Poncirus trifoliate became infected.
-The results obtained in this project are now being prepared for a publication.
+The first four varieties showed the highest infection rates (80-100% infection), while only about 10% of Carrizo citrange and Poncirus trifoliate became infected.
+Overall, our results support the initial observation of young flushes being more likely crucial for the disease spread at both steps of the pathogen transmission, either acquisition and inoculation are higher when young flush are present.
+Nonetheless, transmission associated with old tissues, which occurs at a reduced level, should not be ignored also.

 Deployment of a superinfecting Citrus tristeza virus-based vector in the field: a measure to effectively protect field citrus trees against HLB